jejo205713/jejo205713/README.md

 ## 💫 **About Me:**

-- 🏫 I'm studying in SKCT College, India.
+- 🏫 I'm studying in SKCT College '2027 , India.

 - 🎓 I'm in B.E Cybersecurity 2nd year.